 If you love Princess Bride like I do (and if you don’t, that’s inconceivable) you are well-acquainted with the sound of ultimate suffering.
 The sound belongs to heroic Wesley, whose agonized screams pierce the idyllic countryside as he endures a medieval torture device called the Life-Sucking Machine.
 Poor Wesley.
 He winds up mostly dead.
 AnyoneRead More

 The Nile famously flows north but loves flows south.
 Love goes top down and that includes the kids.
 It’s easier when they’re little.
 Sure, they fight us on that 1 p.m. naptime and test our patience with long, made-up stories—but at the end of the day we know it’s them and us, us and them.
 Read More

 My newsletter.
 Your inbox.
 They should meet.
 Subscribe today!

 (Check email confirmation.
 Spam filters are jealous of our friendship.
 They meddle.)

 I’m a middle-class middle child who grew up in the Midwest.
 I am fluent in “middle.”
-I write to encourage women to ignite their in-between years with joy, courage and purpose.
-Let’s be middle managers.
-Who’s in? ~ Laurie
+We’re all in the middle of something.
+We might as well ignite it with faith, freedom and fun. ~ Laurie